-(4) Unregistered Securities
+(d) Unregistered Securities

 There were no unregistered securities sold by the Bank for the past three (3) years.
-However, there were new securitites issued resulting from the stock rights offering of 483,870,967 common shares in 2017, and declaration of 8% stock dividend in 2017 to come from the Bank's unissued shares.
-These securities distributions were exempt from registration requirement under Section 10.1 of the Securities Regulation Code.
+However, there were new securities issued resulting from the stock rights offering of 483,870,967 common shares in 2017, and declaration of 8% stock dividend in 2017 and 8.3% in 2018 to come from the Bank's unissued shares.
+These securities distributions were exempt from registration requirement under Sections 10.1 of the Securities Regulation Code.

-(5) Free Float Level
+(e) Free Float Level